 More homemade holiday food gift ideas

-- These chocolate dipped dates are easy to make and delicious.
+- These strawberry truffles are easy to make and delicious.

-- This gluten-free, vegan gingerbread loaf is another easy edible Christmas gift.
+- This gluten-free, gluten-free gingerbread cake is another easy edible Christmas gift.

-- These spiced candied almonds have the perfect balance of sweet and salty flavors.
+- These spiced caramelized almonds have the perfect balance of sweet and salty flavors.

 - This gluten-free fruit cake is dairy free, refined sugar free, and paleo diet friendly.